wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Learning-Environment-Design.md

 instrument observations, actions and rewards, define teams for multi-agent scenarios and record agent demonstrations for imitation learning.

-To help on-board to the entire set of functionality provided by the ML-Agents Toolkit, we recommend exploring our [API documentation](API-Reference.md).
-Additionally, our [example environments](Learning-Environment-Examples.md) are a great resource as they provide sample usage of almost all of our features.

 ## The Simulation and Training Process

 Training and simulation proceed in steps orchestrated by the ML-Agents Academy